Netcracker/qubership-rabbitmq/docs/public/installation.md

 kubect get rabbitmqservices rabbitmq -o yaml
 ```

-## Deployer Job Failed With Unknown Fields in Rabbitmqservices.netcracker.com
+## Deployer Job Failed With Unknown Fields in CRD

 It can be an issue with CRD changes.
 Refer to [CRD Upgrade](#crd-upgrade) for details.